minhnghivn/idata/README.md

 You can put several `ivalidate` commands (for several data tables) in one single bash/sh file.
 Besides `ivalidate`, we also support some other utilities to:
 + Load data from text files to SQL tables
-+ Modify the data tables
++ Modify data tables
 + Generate summary reports

-For a full example of the validation step-by-step, see our `example.sh`
+For a full example, see our `example.sh`